Configure SSO with OIDC

 > Configure SSO using OpenID Connect with identity providers like Okta, Azure AD, and AWS Cognito for W&B instances.

-2. Authorization Code Flow with Proof Key for Code Exchange (PKCE)
+* Authorization code flow with Proof Key for Code Exchange (PKCE).

-These flows authenticate users and provide W\&B with the necessary identity information (in the form of ID tokens) to manage access control.
+These flows authenticate users and provide W\&B with the identity information (in the form of ID tokens) needed to manage access control.

 The ID token is a JWT that contains the user's identity information, such as their name, username, email, and group memberships.
 W\&B uses this token to authenticate the user and map them to appropriate roles or groups in the system.

-In the context of W\&B, access tokens authorize requests to APIs on behalf of the user, but since W\&B’s primary concern is user authentication and identity, it only requires the ID token.
+In the context of W\&B, access tokens authorize requests to APIs on behalf of the user, but because W\&B's primary concern is user authentication and identity, it only requires the ID token.

 You can use environment variables to [configure IAM options](/platform/hosting/iam/advanced_env_vars) for your [Dedicated Cloud](/platform/hosting/hosting-options/dedicated-cloud) or [Self-Managed](/platform/hosting/hosting-options/self-managed) instance.